Lake Braddock Secondary School: Incidents

 On February 19, 1975, a bomber exploded a tear gas canister in a stairwell, sending 65 students to the school clinic and one student to the hospital for eye irritation.

 On May 28, 1979, an electrical panel fire forced the school to be closed for the remainder of the school year.

 On November 11, 1982, a dropout looking for his girlfriend held a group of ten employees, including the principal, hostage with a rifle for 21 hours.

 In 1990, a man set fire to Lake Braddock Secondary School and two other schools.
 The total damage among all the schools was $200,000.

 In April and May 1994, there were two incidents of 13-year-olds bringing guns to school.

 On September 23, 1994, two teenagers were shot by a gang member after a Lake Braddock football game.

 On March 23, 2015, a bomb threat was sent to several teachers early in the morning, resulting in the closure of the school.
 The threat was determined to be a hoax after police swept the building and found nothing.

 On April 20, 2016, a 16-year-old student was found unresponsive in a bathroom at around 6:00 p.m.
 The student was then taken to Inova Fairfax Hospital, where she was pronounced dead.

 In 2018 the principal, Dave Thomas, retired after a report of his handling of a sexual harassment scandal at the school by the Washington Post and later WUSA9.
-Daniel Smith became the principal after Thomas retired.